 To protect your skin and keep you safe, the device manufacturers provide warnings and guidelines around fake tanning, sunbathing and sun exposure.
 Check them in the user manuals before you buy.

-So, what are the guidelines?
+So, what are the sun exposure guidelines?

 Before your treatments

 Here’s why: Whether you tan easily or slowly, natural and artificial sunlight increases the melanin in everyone’s skin.
-If you use IPL after sunbathing or sun exposure, you’ve got a high risk of reactions and damage to your skin.
+If you use laser or IPL after sunbathing or sun exposure, you’ve got a high risk of reactions and damage to your skin.
 Damage such as burns, blisters and temporary and permanent skin darkening (hyperpigmentation) or lightening (hypopigmentation) or scarring.

 After your treatments